macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 98: January 24, 2020

+**Today's Progress**: #R7D98 Milestone 7 was about adding the functionatlity to sign in using a facebook account.
+Fixed it.
+Coding on Codewars: "", "". #100DaysOfCode #javascript #React #freeCodeCamp #microverse #1000DaysOfCode

+**Thoughts:** Rank 4276 @ Codewars, 40000 @ Hackerrank ~100000 @ Leetcode - 8 hour of study.
+Goals: 1.
+Finish the Microverse curicullum

 ## Day 97: January 23, 2020

 **Today's Progress**: #R7D97 Added some more functionality, fixed integration tests and requested anothe code review for Milestone 6.
 Coding on Codewars: "Case swapping", "Diagonals sum". #100DaysOfCode #javascript #React #freeCodeCamp #microverse #1000DaysOfCode